eModbus/eModbus/README.md

 **Note**: there is a special function code ``ANY_FUNCTION_CODE``, that will register your callback to any function code except those you have explicitly registered otherwise.
 This is meant for applications where the standard function code and response handling does not fit the needs of the user.
 There will be no automatic ``ILLEGAL_FUNCTION_CODE`` response anymore for this server!

-You may combine this with the ``NIL_RESPONSE`` response variant described below to have a server that will gobble all incoming requests.
+_Hint_: You may combine this with the ``NIL_RESPONSE`` response variant described below to have a server that will gobble all incoming requests.
 With RTU, this will give you a copy of all messages directed to another server on the bus, but without interfering with it.

 A ``MBSworker`` callback must return a data object of ``ResponseType``.
 This is in fact a ``std::vector<uint8_t>`` and may be used likewise.
 There are basically five different ``ResponseType`` return variants: